azencot-group/SPYL/Readme.md

 We sample from these distributions using the reparameterization trick.
 The scheme is the same for sampling dynamic content ($d$) In the right figure (B), we show how we use our predictive sampling trick, generating samples by using the posterior of the sampled prior.
+The full [paper](https://proceedings.mlr.press/v202/naiman23a/naiman23a.pdf).

 ## Training